ahiser24/Game-Drop/README.md

 * **Update** = Click this button to register the Discord Webhook.
 * **Drop It** = Encode the video and send it to the Discord channel if entered.

-## FAQ
-* If a message says **FFMPeg not found**, please install FFMpeg by following the prerequisites section.
-A reboot may be required for your system to recognize the FFMPEG installation.